 You can check your demerit points online.

-A special hardship order lets you drive under special conditions even though your normal driver’s licence has been suspended.
+A special hardship order is an order granted by the Magistrates Court that you be issued with a driver licence that lets you drive under special conditions even though your normal driver’s licence has been suspended.

 You can apply for a special hardship order if your licence has been suspended because:

-You must apply to the Magistrates Court in the district or division in which you live within 21 days of your licence being suspended (you can apply on the day your licence is suspended, but not before that day).
-Contact the court to find out which court division or district you live in.
+You must apply to the Magistrates Court in the district or division in which you live after your licence has been suspended (you can apply on the day your licence is suspended, but not before that day).
+Contact the Magistrates Courts to find out which court division or district you live in.